cran-task-views/ActuarialScience/ActuarialScience.md

 at [IndividualClaimsSimulator](https://github.com/JSchelldorfer/IndividualClaimsSimulator/).
 - An Individual Claims History Simulation machine for annual cashflows is provided by Gabrielli & Wuethrich at [IndividualClaimsHistory](https://people.math.ethz.ch/~wueth/simulation.html).
+- [Cellar](https://cellar.kasa.ai/) is a collection of community-curated open datasets for insurance analytics.